molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monacelli:</span> Or the [Southern Poverty Law Center](https://en.wikipedia.org/wiki/Southern_Poverty_Law_Center)?

 <span class="transcript-speaker">Monster:</span> Southern Poverty Law Center.
 Not quite the bane of my existence but it's like right up there.
-[Michael Edison Hayden](https://twitter.com/MichaelEHayden), [_Hatewatch_](https://www.splcenter.org/hatewatch), I mean...
-These dudes I think are not being truthful.
+[Michael Edison Hayden](https://twitter.com/MichaelEHayden), [_Hatewatch_](https://www.splcenter.org/hatewatch), I mean...[^fn9] These dudes I think are not being truthful.
 I think that they are engaging in a willful form of deception, and I will happily...
 I've actually taken his phone call in good faith, I've listened, I've spoken with him.
 But after you're betrayed multiple times, where you talk to people in good faith and you answer their questions...

 <span class="transcript-speaker">Monacelli, 0:56:16:</span> Your conversation with me was not in good faith, Rob.
 You did not want to say anything on the record.